yabluko/Robak.LNU.Job-Portal/README.md

 # Azure

-Created SqlDatabase on Azure - ✅
+Creating SqlDatabase on Azure - ✅

-Created AppService on Azure - ✅
+Creating AppService on Azure - ✅

 Deploying project on Azure - ⏳